Increasing access to the internet will require affordable, reliable, and scalable infrastructure.

 Global internet traffic is projected to grow 24% annually.
 Fiber-optic cable can support this growth in demand, but rolling out an extensive fiber network often means deployment complications.
 Planning and digging trenches to lay lines can be time-consuming and costly, and tough terrain can pose physical challenges that make expansion nearly impossible.
 Because of the difficulties laying fiber in some places, there’s a significant divide in mobile internet speeds between the countries with the fastest internet and those with the slowest.

 A potential solution to this problem arose during work on Project Loon.
 The Loon team needed to figure out a way to create a data link between balloons that were flying over 100 km apart.
-The team investigated the use of FSOC (Free Space Optical Communications) technology to establish high-throughput links between balloons.
-Like fiber, but without the cables, FSOC uses light to transmit high-speed data between two points.
+The team investigated the use of wireless optical communication technology to establish high-throughput links between balloons.
+Like fiber, but without the cables, wireless optical communication uses light to transmit high-speed data between two points.

 After experiencing some early success in the stratosphere, the team began to wonder: would it be possible to apply some of that science to solve connectivity problems down a little closer to Earth?